Matcha: Multi-Stage Riemannian Flow Matching for Accurate and Physically Valid Molecular Docking: Extended results

-In addition to the blind docking setup, we run all models in the pocket-aware scenario, providing them with information about the true binding site (true ligand center).
-This scenario imitates the real-world case with the desired pocket for the protein provided.
-However, \textsc{Uni-Mol} cannot be fairly compared in the pocket-aware scenario due to its pocket cutting approach.
+Methods like \textsc{SMINA}, \textsc{VINA}, \textsc{GNINA}, and \textsc{Matcha} treat pocket information as a flexible starting point: they can explore and modify the binding site during their search process. \textsc{Uni-Mol} cannot be fairly compared in the pocket-aware scenario due to its pocket cutting approach.
 Unlike other docking methods that can flexibly utilize pocket information as a starting point, \textsc{Uni-Mol} uses the provided reference pocket center to cut a small fixed-radius pocket around the ligand.
 This tight spatial constraint creates information leakage about the true ligand binding location, as the model becomes unable to "forget" or deviate significantly from the provided center due to the severely limited protein context.
-In contrast, methods like \textsc{SMINA}, \textsc{VINA}, \textsc{GNINA}, and \textsc{Matcha} treat pocket information as a flexible starting point: they can explore and modify the binding site during their search process.
-Therefore, we do not report \textsc{Uni-Mol} results in the pocket-aware scenario.
+Similarly, we do not report \textsc{SurfDock} in the pocket-aware scenario: \textsc{SurfDock} is conditioned on the full pocket.
+When that pocket is the true binding site, this conditioning is not comparable to methods that use only the pocket center as a flexible search origin (\textsc{SMINA}, \textsc{VINA}, \textsc{GNINA}, \textsc{Matcha}).
+Therefore, we do not report \textsc{Uni-Mol} and \textsc{SurfDock} results in the pocket-aware scenario.